 Before studying music at CUHK, John only focused on Western music from the Renaissance period to that of the early 20th century.
 During the undergraduate trainings, however, he was exposed to a diverse curriculum with topics spanning a wide range of chronological, geographic and theoretical frameworks—including music from the ancient to contemporary era, as well as Chinese, Western and world music.
 In addition to education, the Department is also strong in research in the following areas:

 - Historical musicology

 - Music theory

 ‘The Department of Music has its own library with a variety of audio-visual materials, as well as special collections for Chinese music and Hong Kong composers.
-It is hoped that our students would make use of these resources to cultivate an open mind for diversity and develop a comprehensive understanding of music’, remarked Prof. Cheong Wai-ling, Head of the Department.
+It is hoped that our students would make use of these resources to cultivate an open mind for diversity and develop a comprehensive understanding of music’, remarked Prof. Cheong Wai-ling.